yodit93/Helpjuice-search-front-end/README.md

 # 📖 Hotjuice-search-frontend: <a name="about-project"></a>

 > Hotjuice-search-frontend is a project built from vanilla JavaScript which enables users to search using queries and suggest them with their most searched query.
+It is part of full stack hepjuices-search project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>